0xrasla/guess-the-code-game/README.md

-# Soon it will blow your mind!
+# Will be updated soon!